danweiner/learning-p5-js/README.md

 Start with [video 3.1](https://www.youtube.com/watch?v=1Osb_iGDdjk&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&index=11) from Coding train

+Taking different paths

+Not on using the dist() function for rollovers (might come up in later video)

+Brief note on == vs === but said that might come up in videos on strings

 ## Boolean Expressions

-Boolean test - true or false
+Boolean test - true or false (1 or 0)

 Boolean expression - evaluates to true or false